andyw-lala/Tek7KTesters/Readout/README.md

 The theory of operation is as follows:

-* T1 is configured as a common emitter stage which is reliably driven between cuto-off and saturation by 5 V logic level inputs.
+* T1 is configured as a common emitter stage which is reliably driven between cut-off and saturation by 5 V logic level inputs.
 * Worst case logic 0 GPIO output from MCP23S17 I/O expander chip of 0.6 V only results in ~400 mV on the base, ensuring the transistor remains firmly off.
 * T1 is driven into saturation by a logic 1 input, resulting in the base of T2 being held at around 30 mV.
 * T2 then funcitons as a current source, based on R10 (since the emitter will be held at (Vbe + ~ 30 mV).